-Most of us are aware of our computer’s electricity consumption, but it’s important to remember that a power outlet is just a small portion of the total power consumption of your computer.
+Most of us are aware of our computer’s electricity consumption, but a power outlet is just a small portion of the total power consumption of your computer.
 That’s because your computer uses a variety of tricks to keep you from knowing exactly how much electricity is being used by your computer.
 Some relate to the amount of RAM (Random Access Memory) installed on the system.
 In this case, some of your RAM is dedicated to “virtual memory” to simulate the operation of your hard drive, so it appears just as if it is empty (it actually has data stored on it, it’s just not displayed).
-Others relate to things like windowing systems.

 How to Determine How Much Electricity Your Computer Is Using

 The power consumption of a computer is measured in watts.
 To get the total power consumption, you need to multiply the wattage (watts) by two values – the wall socket and the chassis.
 If you’re not sure about how this is done or if you’ve got any issues with the power consumption, contact a Licensed Electrician | Barnett Electrical or anywhere near your locality.
 It may be possible for them to do the calculations and address any electrical problems.

 One wall socket can only supply up to 25W power, which is not enough to run your computer continuously if it has a fan and a hard disk drive.
 So, if you want to know how much electricity your computer consumes, you need two values: a wall socket and a chassis.